Theory of Man precedes Theory of Health

-I invite my readers to review article titled “What is health?” published in Microbial Biotechnology by Dr. Harald Brüssow.
-I took freedom to add few comments to his article to help my readers to examine the topic in a critical manner.
+I invite my readers to review the article titled “What is health?” published in Microbial Biotechnology by Dr. Harald Brüssow.
+I took the freedom to add a few comments to his article to help my readers to examine the topic in a critical manner.

 What is health?